TorbenSDJohansen/dnd/lore.md

 Both children showed some promise in magical ability, likely coming through their maternal lineage, though Elsadur herself did not wield magical abilities.
 However, their proficiency and attitude varied greatly.
 Whereas Valgroth was short-tempered and arrogant, Baradir was more composed and patient.
-And whereas Valgroth was partial to fiery power and ever eager to explore the depths of the volcanic caves of Dun Mordr, Baradir was partial to frost and more interested in exploring the mountain heights of Grimdûr, even during winter storms.
+And whereas Valgroth was partial to fiery power and ever eager to explore the depths of the volcanic caves of **Dun Mordr**, Baradir was partial to frost and more interested in exploring the mountain heights of **Grimdûr**, even during winter storms.

 While the brother were different, they nevertheless shared a strong bond, fueled in particular by their interest in exploring magical lore.
 And while Valgroth became somewhat infamous for his daring exploits, a reputation not entirely positive, Baradir was always there to help when these exploits inevitably angered their fellow citizens.

 ## Death of Parents

-One fateful morning in the year **XX**, while Valgroth was exploring some far-off caves and Baradir was scaling the mountain heights, disaster struck Don Mordr.
+One fateful morning in the year **XX**, while Valgroth was exploring some far-off caves and Baradir was scaling the mountain heights, disaster struck **Dun Mordr**.
 Suddenly, an explosion heard miles off shock the mountain, and lava erupted violently from the depths.
 On this day, both Murudim and Elsadur were working in the local archives, and while their fellow dwarfs ran to shelter, they stayed behind to save as many scrolls as they could.
 This valiant sacrifice, however, would be their ultimate doom, as the lava rised faster than they thought, and they found themselves trapped, killing them both.

-When the two brothers returned, both alarmed by the shock and making their way back as fast as they could, much of Dun Mordr was destroyed, and their parents nowhere to be found.
+When the two brothers returned, both alarmed by the shock and making their way back as fast as they could, much of **Dun Mordr** was destroyed, and their parents nowhere to be found.
 The brothers quickly made their way down and tried to breach the lava with their magic, but neither fiery nor frozen mastery was a match against the mass of lava.

 ## Travels with Baradir

 After this, a grim shadow descended upon the brothers in their grief.
 They both felt guilt for their inaptitude when trying to reach the archive to save their parents, and both swore to achieve mastery over their chosen element.
-Thus, they set out on a journey through the dwarven cities of Grimdûr to search through their archives for any knowledge to add to their repertoire.
+Thus, they set out on a journey through the dwarven cities of **Grimdûr** to search through their archives for any knowledge to add to their repertoire.
-This journey took them through Khazsrom, Brakdûn, and Uldrazhar, before they set their eyes south to travel to other cities of Valmorr, including Elaris, Zornsrim, Thaldarrark, before travelling to the mountains of Uldrazhar, including travels to Zharasrim and Barakund.
+This journey took them through **Khazsrom**, **Brakdûn**, and **Uldrazhar**, before they set their eyes south to travel to other cities of **Valmorr**, including **Elaris**, **Zornsrim**, **Thaldarrark**, before travelling to the mountains of **Uldrazhar**, including travels to **Zharasrim** and **Barakund**.

 During this time, the brothers added much to their magical mastery, but they grew more apart.
-Valgroth became ever bolder and full of himself, and started squabbling over frivolous matters, which would ultimately lead him into a duel with an archivist in Barakund that had grown angered with Valgroth's manners in the library.
+Valgroth became ever bolder and full of himself, and started squabbling over frivolous matters, which would ultimately lead him into a duel with an archivist in **Barakund** that had grown angered with Valgroth's manners in the library.
-Unbeknownst to Valgroth, this Baradir had grown clode with this archivist, and when he leared of their upcoming duel he begged Valgroth to forfeit the duel and apologize.
+Unbeknownst to Valgroth, Baradir had grown close with this archivist, and when he leared of their upcoming duel he begged Valgroth to forfeit the duel and apologize.
 However, Valgroth's pride did not allow him to back down.

 ## Separation of Brothers